SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Proposed Framework SPGNN-API

 \section{Proposed Framework SPGNN-API}

 In this section, we present our proposed framework that aims to achieve end-to-end autonomous identification, risk assessment, and proactive mitigation of potential network attack paths.
-As depicted in Figure~\ref{fig:design}, the SPGNN-API consists of five modules: (a) Network micro-segmentation, (b) governance and compliance, (c) network data pre-processing, (d) GNN-based calculation of shortest paths to critical assets, and (e) risk triage and proactive mitigation.
+To identify internal network connections and associated accessibility policies we rely on the Zero-Trust policies that govern the communication between the microsegments at the network layer.
+As depicted in Figure~\ref{fig:design}, the $\mathit{SPGNN-API}$ consists of five modules: (a) Network micro-segmentation, (b) governance and compliance, (c) network data pre-processing, (d) GNN-based calculation of shortest paths to critical assets, and (e) risk triage and proactive mitigation.
 We elaborate on these modules in the following subsections.